 What were some of your favorite summer activities back in the day?
 I guess I got you thinking, right?

 There were too many back then.
 Sadly, today, it’s all sealed inside a laptop, tablet, or mobile phone.
 But, what if you could change that for your child?
-I know you cannot be around your child all the time but what if you could bring the fun back and give them a happy, memorable childhood as you had.
+I know you cannot be around your child all the time.
+What if you could bring the fun back and give them a happy, memorable childhood as you had?

-6 Fun Things To Do With the Family In Summer
+6 Fun Things To Do For Family In Summer

 It’s the summer of the early 2000s.
 I am at my grandparent’s house with all my cousins.
 And we’re playing this fun game.
 Yea, that was how we spent our childhood.
 And, you can help your kids do the same.

 We used to do it on the ground with chalk or brick.
-You can use tape or the “glow in the dark tape”.
+You can use tape or the “glow-in-the-dark tape”.
 It just takes a few minutes to tape the hopscotch table.
 Add as many numbers according to the space you have.
 And, you are good to go.
 Happy hopping!
 I hope this brings a smile to your kid’s face and adds to the family’s happiness.

 2. Paper art